lawrence-iviani/PlutoWebapp/README.md

 # PlutoWebapp
-A tremendous elementar controller for plutobot
+A tremendous ineffective and elementar controller for plutobot